Squarespace domains overview

 • All Squarespace domains that point to a Squarespace site come with a free SSL certificate to ensure your visitors can access your site securely.

-Limitations of registering a domain with Squarespace
+Limitations of registering a Squarespace domain

 Registration